CGR 1st Class 2-6-0 1876 BP

-The Cape Government Railways 1st Class 2-6-0 of 1876 by Beyer, Peacock and Avonside was a South African steam locomotive from the pre-Union era in the Cape of Good Hope.
+The Cape Government Railways 1st Class 2-6-0 of 1876 by Beyer, Peacock & Company and Avonside Engine Company was a South African steam locomotive from the pre-Union era in the Cape of Good Hope.

 In 1876 and 1877, the Cape Government Railways placed eighteen 2-6-0 Mogul type locomotives in freight service on the Cape Western system.
-They were built by Beyer, Peacock and Avonside and were designated 1st Class when a classification system was adopted.
+They were designated 1st Class when a classification system was adopted.

 Manufacturers

-Ten 2-6-0 tender goods locomotives were delivered to the Cape Government Railways (CGR) from Beyer, Peacock and Company in 1876, numbered in the range from W7 to W16 for the Western System.
+Ten 2-6-0 tender goods locomotives were delivered to the Cape Government Railways (CGR) from Beyer, Peacock & Company in 1876, numbered in the range from W7 to W16 for the Western System.
 The first one, no. W7, was named Peacock.
 The following year, another eight were delivered from Avonside Engine Company, numbered in the range from W17 to W24.
 All of them were equipped with six-wheeled tenders.

 While they were acquired as goods locomotives, they were used on all kinds of traffic, including shunting.
 These locomotives were later designated 1st Class when a locomotive classification system was introduced by the CGR.